EricRohlfs/jetbot_wiki/Examples.md

 > We provide a pre-trained model so you can skip to step 3 if desired.

-In the first step we collect labeled snapshots on JetBot
+First, collect labeled snapshots on JetBot

 <a href="images/JL03a_Data-Collection.png"><img src="images/JL03a_Data-Collection.png" height="320"></a>